banzaicloud/one-eye-docs/docs/authentication/customize-dex.md

     "
     ```

 1. Create a secret using the configuration snippet from the previous step to use with Dex.
-Adjust the namespace if needed:
+Adjust the namespace if needed to match the namespace Dex is installed in:

     ```bash
     kubectl apply -f -<<EOF